 Many health benefits are associated with drinking a moderate amount of alcohol each day -- such as lowering blood pressure, improving insulin sensitivity and reducing risk of developing cancer and heart disease.
 However, excessive alcohol intake can have negative health effects, such as liver disease and cancer.
-Alcohol can lower your blood sugar and, if you are diabetic, may interact with your diabetes medication.
+Alcohol can lower your blood sugar and, if you have diabetes, may interact with your diabetes medication.

 Alcohol is absorbed through the gastrointestinal tract and metabolized through several pathways.
 The majority of alcohol metabolism takes place in the liver, which is also the primary location of glucose production.
-Because of this, alcohol intake can interfere with the liver’s production of glucose and may cause hypoglycemia – or low blood sugar.
+Because of this, alcohol intake can interfere with the liver's production of glucose and may cause hypoglycemia – or low blood sugar.
 Alcohol intake can lower blood sugar immediately and up to 12 hours after ingestion.
-While this effect can occur both in diabetics and non-diabetics alike, diabetics should use additional caution when drinking alcohol, especially if taking glucose-lowering medications such as insulin.
+While this effect can occur both in people with and without diabetes, people with diabetes should use additional caution when drinking alcohol, especially if taking glucose-lowering medications such as insulin.

 Alcohol and Blood Sugar

 Symptoms of hypoglycemia are similar to alcohol intoxication, which include dizziness and disorientation.
 If you have diabetes and decide to drink, it may be helpful to wear identification that states you have diabetes to ensure you receive the proper care.
 Avoid consuming alcohol on an empty stomach and if you do drink, eat a snack that contains carbohydrates either before or while you drink to help avoid hypoglycemia.
 According to the American Diabetes Association, check your blood sugar before and after you drink to make sure it is within a normal range of 100 to 140 mg/dL.